Lock screen

 A lock screen is a computer user interface element used by various operating systems.
 They regulate immediate access to a device by requiring the user to perform a certain action in order to receive access, such as entering a password, using a certain button combination, or performing a certain gesture using a device's touchscreen.
 There are various authentication methods to get past the lock screen, with the most popular and common ones being personal identification numbers (PINs), the Android pattern lock, and biometrics (e.g. Touch ID and facial recognition).

-Depending on the operating system and device type, a lock screen can range from a simple login screen, to an overview screen with the current date and time, weather, recent notifications, playback controls for media being played in the background (typically music), shortcuts to applications (such as the camera), and optionally, the contact information of the device's owner (which can be used in the event that the device is lost or stolen, or during a medical emergency).
+Depending on the operating system and device type, a lock screen can range from a simple login screen, to an overview screen with the current date and time, weather, recent notifications, playback controls for media being played in the background (typically music), shortcuts to applications (such as the camera), and optionally, the contact information of the device's owner (which can be used if the device is lost or stolen, or during a medical emergency).

 Lock screens by platform

 Mobile operating systems

 Android 11's lock screen.
 The device is unlocked by swiping up from the bottom.

 Mobile operating systems that run on smartphones and tablets typically use a gesture based lock-screen.
-Phones manufactured by Neonode were unlocked by swiping to the right on its touchscreen.
+Phones manufactured by Neonode were unlocked by swiping right on the touchscreen.
 Apple's iOS, used by the iPhone and iPad lines, utilized a similar unlock mechanism until iOS 10, with an on-screen slider slid to the right.
 Beginning on iOS 5, sliding in the other direction sends the user directly to the camera app.
 On iOS 7, the slider widget was removed as part of a larger overhaul of the iOS interface, and users could now swipe from any point on the screen.
 The lock screen also displays a clock, notifications, and provides audio playback controls. iOS 10 made major changes to the lock screen, replacing the sliding gesture with pressing the Home button.
 Swiping is still used to access the camera, as well as an additional page to the left with widgets.
 As the iPhone X and iPad Pro do not have physical home buttons, the user must swipe upwards from the bottom of the screen instead.